andryRaho/Omeka-S-theme-Repository-insa-toulouse/README.md

 ### Optional dependencies

+- Module [Access] to manage access rights to thesis and other documents.
 - Module [Contribute] to manage submission of student works.
 - Module [Guest] to manage student account in public side.
 - Module [Block Plus] to manage pages.